 New Year Intentions for Eating Disorder Recovery

 This is a powerful time of year to make changes.
 As the days lengthen, a sense of hope and possibility emerges.
+One might think about eating disorder recovery in the new year.

 If you are in recovery from an eating disorder, you are probably very familiar with the process of envisioning change and setting goals–sometimes achieving them, and other times falling short.
 Take advantage of the energy right now in both nature and society to reconnect with what you want of your life in recovery.
 Consider the following tips from eating disorder recovery experts about how to seize this time of year, so ripe for change, to strengthen your recovery.